etoews/etoews.github.io/_posts/2014-01-20-what-developers-need-from-api-method-docs.md

 ## Prose

 Keep it simple and succinct.
 The less words you use the better.
-Writing lengthy descriptions about what the API call does has a way of letting ambiguity sneak in.
+Writing lengthy descriptions about what the API call does have a way of letting ambiguity sneak in.

 ## Parameters